skullzarmy/balance-asset-gathering-system/CONTRIBUTING.md

-# Contributing to BAGS 💰
+# Contributing to B.A.G.S. 💰

 First off, thanks for taking the time to contribute!
 This is a FAFO ~~lab~~ joint, so don't be afraid to experiment and break things.